 Introduction to University of Phoenix

 The University of Phoenix first established in 1976 by Dr. John Sperling.
-Today, the school offers more than 100 online associate's, bachelor's, master's and doctoral degrees.
-The school operates campuses in 40 U.S. states, as well as Mexico, Canada, Chile, Puerto Rico and the Netherlands.
+Today, the school offers a wide selection of associate's, bachelor's, master's and doctoral degrees.

 Student Life at University Of Phoenix